Welcome to the University of St. Thomas!

 - PLT is accrued at the end of each pay period, and may not be taken during the pay period in which it is earned.

 - Full-time hourly employees are permitted to carry forward a maximum of 160 hours of PLT each September 30th.
 PLT accrual over 160 hours will be forfeited if not used by September 30th each year.
-PLT hours that are carried forward by part-time employees are prorated to their FTE (full-time equivalency).
+PLT hours that are carried forward by part-time employees are prorated to their FTE (full-time equivalency) provided, however, that all employees will be allowed to carry forward at least 80 hours.
 For example, an employee working .625 FTE is permitted to carry forward 100 hours.
+An employee working .4 FTE can carry forward 80 hours.
 Any hours beyond this amount will be forfeited if not used by September 30th each year.

 - PLT does not accrue on hours worked beyond 40 hours per week.